Websites for Curious Kids and their Parents

 About a dozen or more web-based resources for teachers and students about various aspects of science.
 Produced by the Lawrence Berkeley National Laboratory.

-A journal from the American Physical Society, in which "selections from Physical Review and Physical Review Letters [are] explained for students and researchers in all fields of physics."
+A journal from the American Physical Society, offering viewpoints (commentaries on papers), focus stories (research papers explained for students and non-experts), and synopses (news summaries about papers).
 Also includes links to the original research papers that the reports are based on.
 For a "lay" audience, rather than for kids.

 Computers and the Internet